Larne back on top as Cliftonville and Linfield win

 Robbie McDaid scored a late winner as Linfield defeated Glenavon 2-1.

-Cliftonville beat Dungannon Swifts 2-0 and Newry City host Carrick Rangers in Saturday's fourth match at 17:30 GMT.
+Cliftonville beat Dungannon Swifts 2-0 and Newry City comprehensively saw off Carrick Rangers 4-1 at the Showgrounds.

 Ballymena United travel to Crusaders on Monday in the final fixture of the weekend.